bvdh/FHIR-cross-version-testcases/README.md

 * it deletes the source liquid files
 * it runs sushi
 * it copies the results files to the output directory.

+Each test case consist of a FHIR resource.
+The resource contains an extension that states:

+* The profile to be used to validate the resource.
+* Whether the validation should succeed or fail.
+* A rationale for the test.